 No matter what railroad you work for – ConRail, Norfolk Southern Railway, Union Pacific, AMTRAK, LIRR, Metro North, C.S.X., P.A.T.H., New Jersey Transit – or any other railroad across the country, these forms will apply for your disability benefits.
 For your convenience, you can find the Aetna Supplemental Income form here, as well as the referenced RRB form here.
 We have also linked the RRB Disability Annuity form as well as the MTA Disability Pension forms, for those folks that are forced to confront an occupational disability.

 The attorneys at Hach & Rose, LLP are well versed in handling railroad disability grievances and claims, including the associated F.E.L.A., Locomotive Safety Act and U.S. Railway Safety Act litigation on behalf of injured railroad workers.
 The firm recently achieved a $1.3 million jury verdict for a Master Mechanic who was injured while operating a shuttle wagon that derailed as a result of a failed hydraulic system.
 Other recent achievements by the firm on behalf of our clients are a $13 million jury verdict for an operating engineer, and a $2.5 million settlement for an injured laborer.
 If you were injured during the course of your work, you may be entitled to additional compensation.
 Hach & Rose, LLP‘s Railroad Labor Department specializes in F.E.L.A. litigation involving disabled railroad workers and has former designated union counsel on board.
-Call us today at (646) 798-1382 for a free review of your case.
+Call today to speak with one of our FELA attorneys at (646) 798-1382 for a free review of your case.